ImageMagick/Usage-Markdown/crop/index.md

 However any partial or missed cropping of the image, the result will a larger canvas and a possible offset to the resulting image.
 As such this is no substitute for doing a "`+repage`" after cropping to reset page/canvas information.

-However you can follow a 'viewport crop' with a [Flatten](../layers/#flatten) to 'fill out' the images new virtual canvas with real pixels.
+However, you can follow a 'viewport crop' with a [Flatten](../layers/#flatten) to 'fill out' the images new virtual canvas with real pixels.
-That is you will be left with an image that is guaranteed to be the size of the requested crop, with any 'missed' areas filled out with the current "`-background`" color 'viewport'.
+That is, you will be left with an image that is guaranteed to be the size of the requested crop, with any 'missed' areas filled out with the current "`-background`" color 'viewport'.

 For example when [Padding out an Image](../thumbnails/#pad).